Labyrinth (1986 film): Plot

 Realizing how important Toby is to her, Sarah gives him Lancelot and returns to her room as her father and stepmother return home.
 She sees her friends in the mirror and admits that, even though she has grown up, she still needs them in her life, whereupon the labyrinth characters appear in her room for a raucous reunion party, hugging each other in joy.
-Jareth, in his barn owl form, watches their celebration from outside and then flies off into the moonlight.
+Jareth, in his barn owl form, watches their celebration from outside and then flies off into the moonlight, knowing she has won.